 Anything that irritates the skin can potentially lead to pyoderma.
 Common causes include:

-- Particularly food, inhalant or contact allergy which result in itching and irritation to the skin.
+- Allergy – Particularly food, inhalant, or contact allergy which causes itching and irritation to the skin.

-- Type 2 diabetes is a condition in which the body’s cells don’t respond to insulin, a hormone which helps to move glucose into the cells.
+- Diabetes – Type 2 diabetes is a condition in which the body’s cells don’t respond to insulin, a hormone that helps to move glucose into the cells.
 A side effect of diabetes is poor circulation and dry skin, both of which can cause itching, making it more vulnerable to infection.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you, including accompanying symptoms you have noticed.
 He may be able to make a tentative diagnosis based on presenting symptoms alone.

-Culture and sensitivity – If bacteria is identified, a culture and sensitivity will be recommended.
+- Culture and sensitivity – If a bacterial infection is identified, culture and sensitivity will be recommended.
 The bacteria are grown in a medium and then exposed to several types of antibiotics to determine which is the most effective in killing the bacteria.

-Skin scrapings – To check for the presence of mites.
+- Skin scrapings may be taken to check for the presence of mites.

-Hypoallergenic food trial – If a food allergy is suspected, your cat will be placed on a special diet see if the allergy clears up, if it does, he will then be put back on his normal diet to see if symptoms return.
+- Food elimination trial – If a food allergy is suspected, your cat will be placed on a special diet to see if the allergy clears up, if it does, he will then be put back on his normal diet to see if symptoms return.

-Endocrine tests – To evaluate for hypothyroidism or Cushing’s syndrome.
+- Endocrine tests are used to evaluate for hypothyroidism or Cushing’s syndrome.

 The goal of treatment is to treat the underlying cause as well as the skin infection itself.